Skip to main content

 nameName of the output style, if not the file nameInherits from file name

-descriptionDescription of the output style.
-Used only in the UI of /output-styleNone
+descriptionDescription of the output style, shown in the /config pickerNone

 keep-coding-instructionsWhether to keep the parts of Claude Code’s system prompt related to coding.false